-Continuation requests for Xolair (omalizumab) for moderate to severe persistent asthma may be if approved if the following criteria
+Continuation requests for Xolair (omalizumab) for moderate to severe persistent asthma may be if approved if the following criteria are met:

+- i.
+Treatment with Xolair has resulted in clinical improvement in one or more of the following: - A. Decreased utilization of rescue medications;

+OR

+B. Decreased frequency of exacerbations (defined as worsening of asthma that requires increase in inhaled corticosteroid dose or treatment with systemic corticosteroids);

+OR

+C. Increase in percent predicted FEV1 from pretreatment baseline;

+OR

-- I. Treatment with Xolair has resulted in clinical improvement in one or more of the following: - A. Decreased utilization of rescue medications; OR - B. Decreased frequency of exacerbations (defined as worsening of asthma that requires increase in inhaled corticosteroid dose or treatment with systemic corticosteroids); OR - C. Increase in percent predicted FEV1 from pretreatment baseline; OR - D. Reduction in reported asthma-related symptoms, such as but not limited to wheezing, shortness of breath, coughing, fatigue, sleep disturbance, or asthmatic symptoms upon awakening.
+D. Reduction in reported asthma-related symptoms, such as but not limited to wheezing, shortness of breath, coughing, fatigue, sleep disturbance, or asthmatic symptoms upon awakening; AND ii.
+Individual continues to use Xolair in combination with inhaled corticosteroid-based controller therapy.

-Policy Name Policy Number Scope Omalizumab [Xolair] MP-RX-FP-105-23 ⊠ ммм ма ☑ MMM Multihealth
+Policy Name Policy Number Scope Omalizumab [Xolair®] MP-RX-FP-105-23 ⊠ MMM MA ☑ MMM Multihealth